datashaman/phial-project/README.md

 You do not _have_ to use a _DI_ container, but it does make things easier.
 Any _PSR-11_ implementation will do.
 The _PHP-DI_ invoker which invokes the handler code will handle _DI_ or no _DI_, it doesn't care.

-To replace the _DI_ container with another implementation, build one in _bootstrap/handler.php_ and pass it into the invoker construction.
+To replace the _DI_ container with another implementation, build one in _bootstrap.php_ and pass it into the invoker construction.

 ### PSR standards supported